FutureComputing4AI/Hrrformer/README.md

 pip install optax==0.1.2
 ```

-Jax is great at optimization and making use of hardware acceleration but it does not have built in dataloader for which we have to rely on Tensorflow and PyTorch dataloaders.
+Jax is great at optimization and making use of hardware acceleration but it does not have a built-in dataloader for which we have to rely on Tensorflow and PyTorch data loaders.
 Install the CPU version of both of them.

 ```
 pip install tensorflow-cpu==2.8.0